Translated using DeepL

 Alumni

-Graduates of the program will be prepared to design and operate secure computer systems with consideration of both hardware and software aspects, including network communications.
-A description of the specializations below provides more information.
+Graduates of the program will be prepared to design and operate secure computer systems, taking into account both hardware and software aspects, including network communications.
+The description of specialisations below provides more information.

 Where to go after this degree?